hhphu/aws-build-cicd-pipelines-monitoring-logging/ci-cd.md

 - `Measure quality`- Measure code quality so we evaluate if the codes are high quality
 - `Only Road to Production`- if CI/CD is deploying to Production, it should be the only way -> easier to manage and improve and monitor.
 - `Config in code` - configuration coddes must be in code and versioned alongside your production code.
 This includes CI/CD configuration files.

+## <a id="deployment-strategies"></a>Deployment Strategies
+- `Big Bang` - also known as no strategies at all, simply replacing old versions with new versions.
+  - Pros: simplest to understand and perform
+  - Cons:
+      - Downtime when replacing old version with new version
+      - Encrouages teams to batch up cahnges into a large deploy event -> require more testing -> slower to market
+- `Blue Green` - Two Production versions: old version (Blue) and new version (Green).
+Traffics are routed to old version while the new version is being tested.
+Once the test is completed, all traffic are routed to the new version (Green).
+  - Pros: fast rollback, no disturbance to the old version
+  - Cons: high infrastructure cost
+- `Canary` - Similar to `Blue Green` deployment.
+When the new version is deployed, traffics still route users to the versions.
+The router will slowly direct a small amount of traffic to the new version while the team monitors the new version.
+Slowly, the traffics are all routed to new versions.
+  - Pros: easy to roll back and damage only affect a small portion of users
+  - COns: High infrastructure cost and difficult to set up and maitain
+- `A/B Testing` - Test the new version with a set of users.
+Once we get the users' feedbacks, we can decide to adapt the new version or roll back to the old version
+  - Pros: Get direct feedbacks from users
+  - Cons: difficult to set up & high cost method of User Acceptance Testing.